-Your brakes are a complicated system on today’s cars and there are many reasons why they may not feel like they are performing like they should.
-In this short blog we want to tackle why your brake pedal may not feel like it should while braking.
+Your brakes are a complicated system on today’s cars and there are many reasons why they may not feel like they are performing as they should.
+In this short blog, we want to tackle why your brake pedal may not feel like it should while braking.

-Another cause of a spongy brake pedal are sticking brake slides, pins, and other moving parts.
+Another cause of a spongy brake pedal is sticking brake slides, pins, and other moving parts.
 Your brakes are only millimeters away from the braking surface under normal operation when the brake is applied.
-This short travel allows for quick and smooth operation.
+This short-travel allows for quick and smooth operation.
 If one of the pins in the brake caliper is stuck when you apply the brakes it will have longer to travel causing late braking and a spongy pedal.
 These moving parts should be inspected regularly and lubricated to help keep this from happening.
-Whenever a brake job is completed these parts should be either replaced if they are worn, or if they are still in good shape, they can be cleaned and lubricated and reused.
+Whenever a brake job is completed these parts should be either replaced if they are worn or if they are still in good shape, they can be cleaned and lubricated, and reused.
 Your automotive shop can help you decide the right action to take.

 Most likely your car will be equipped with some sort of ABS (Anti-Lock Brake System.)
 Most modern cars come equipped from the factory with this benefit.
-When your ABS system malfunctions is can also cause spongy brake pedal.
-Your ABS system is designed to allow the driver to maintain more control of the car in a high speed stop.
+When your ABS system malfunctions are can also cause a spongy brake pedal.
+Your ABS system is designed to allow the driver to maintain more control of the car in a high-speed stop.
 By measuring the wheel speed of each wheel when you are in a panic stop situation the ABS computer controls the brakes to keep the tires from locking up.
-Your ABS does this by releasing brake pressure o that wheel.
-This is important because a skidding wheel has less friction against the road surface and not only stops a car less quickly but will not allow a driver to control the direction of the car.
-When your ABS malfunctions it can cause the brake pressure in the system to be released, and as the driver you may feel very strange sensations with your brake pedal.
-Vibration, spongy pedal, pressure pushing back while you are applying the brakes, can all be described.
+Your ABS does this by releasing brake pressure on that wheel.
+This is important because a skidding wheel has less friction against the road surface and not only stops a car-less quickly but will not allow a driver to control the direction of the car.
+When your ABS malfunctions it can cause the brake pressure in the system to be released, and as the driver, you may feel very strange sensations with your brake pedal.
+Vibration, spongy pedal, the pressure pushing back while you are applying the brakes, can all be described.
 If you are feeling one of these sensations, see your automotive shop as soon as possible.

 Recently we had a vehicle at Casey’s Automotive that had a sinking spongy pedal.
 After checking over the brake system we found the brake booster had failed.
 Usually when a brake booster fails you will experience a very hard pedal because the booster is not able to give you the assist it is designed for.
 This vehicle however was experiencing the opposite.
 When applying the brake pedal the brake pedal would sink and the vehicle was not easy to stop.
 The brake booster was full of fluid, destroying the inner diaphragm.